DharveshGayadhane/DharveshGayadhane/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-🌱 I’m currently learning Competetive Coding.
+🌱 I’m currently at Accenture Pvt.
+Ltd..
-👯 I’m looking to collaborate on IOT projects using Arduino Uno.
+👯 I’m looking to collaborate on PLSQL, SQL, JAVA EE , Web Projects etc.
-🤔 I’m looking for help with my Project of Smart Systems.
+🤔 I’m working on building simpler solutions to interactive webpages and inclusion of AI in the process which can be game chager.
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact:
 -->
-🌱 I’m currently learning Competetive Coding.
-👯 I’m looking to collaborate on IOT projects using Arduino Uno.
-🤔 I’m looking for help with my Project of Smart Systems.
 <!-->